joechea-aupp/joechea-aupp/README.md

 <img align="right" alt="coding" width="150" src="https://media.giphy.com/media/AtdbIUyb78rKwvCMQu/giphy.gif">

-🚀 A passionate developer exploring the realms of code and technology.
+🚀 A *passionate developer* exploring the realms of code and technology.
 I'm on a journey to build innovative solutions and create meaningful experiences through software.
-My interests lie in sovling mistery, and I'm always excited to learn and explore new technologies.
+My interests lie in `sovling mistery`, and I'm always excited to learn and explore new technologies.

 💻 My code playground includes languages like Python, JS and PHP and frameworks like Laravel.
 I believe in the power of open-source and love collaborating on projects that make a positive impact.